Tankless Water Heaters: The Comprehensive Guide to Efficient Water Heating

 How Does a Tankless Water Heater Work?

-A tankless water heater, whether electric or gas-powered, operates on the principle of heating water on demand, eliminating the need for a bulky storage tank.
+A tankless water heater, whether electric or gas-powered type, heats water on demand, eliminating the need for a bulky storage tank.

-When a hot water tap is opened, cold water travels through a pipe and into the unit, where it is then heated by either an electric element or a gas burner, depending on the type of heater.
+When you open a hot water tap, cold water flows through a pipe into the unit.
+The water is then heated instantly by either an electric element or a gas burner, depending on the heater type.

 How Electric Models Work?